Wed Aug 02 2017

 1. Create Urgency

-?Don?t wait!
+Don’t wait!
 This one is, not to miss!?
 Fear of loss has been used as an effective sales technique for years.
-As a sales and marketing technique, email and your EDM?s subject title is no different.?
-Create a need for an immediate call to action with persuasive language and use urgency to suggest that the offer product or service is only available for a limited time.
+As a sales and marketing technique, email and your EDM’s subject title are no different.
+Create a need for an immediate call to action with persuasive language and use urgency to suggest that the offered product or service is only available for a limited time.
 Never dismiss FOMO (fear of missing out)!

 Personalised subject lines can increase open rates by 22%.
-Personalising a subject line with a heading of personal attribute or interest can dramatically increase email open rates.
-For example, ?Jennifer, check out our sale shoes in your size?.
-The email does not have to contain shoes in Jennifer?s size but just having this in the subject line has a higher chance of getting Jennifer to open the email where she can then click on a shoe of interest that directs to your website where she is sure to find some shoes (even if not the ones clicked) in her size.
+Personalising a subject line with a heading of a personal attribute or interest can dramatically increase email open rates.
+For example, “Jennifer, check out our sale shoes in your size”.
+The email does not have to contain shoes in Jennifer’s size but just having this in the subject line has a higher chance of getting Jennifer to open the email where she can then click on a shoe of interest that directs her to your website where she is sure to find some shoes (even if not the ones clicked) in her size.